apache/lucene/README.md

 contains machine-specific settings.
 Normally you can use this file as-is, but it can be modified if necessary.

-`./gradlew check` will assemble Lucene/Solr and run all validation tasks unit tests.
+`./gradlew check` will assemble Lucene and run all validation tasks unit tests.

 `./gradlew help` will print a list of help commands for high-level tasks.
 One